Stay in the loop

 Adrian Cipriani

-Adrian studies engineering science at TU Munich and creates across painting, film, and music.
-Having founded a young composers community, he launched ursprung to bridge arts and sciences from personal experience.
+Adrian studies engineering science at TU Munich, currently specializes in biotech, and spent many years in painting, film, and music.
+After founding a young composers’ community, he launched ursprung to bridge the lurking gap between the arts and sciences.
 He deeply enjoys sailing, hiking, and jazz.

 Betsy Herbert